 Open-Ended or Bucket Style

-You should go for open or bucket styled equipment depends on the type of work you need to be done.
+You should go for open or bucket styled equipment depending on the type of work that needs to be done.
 If you need to clean the land open-ended are better bucket style.
 Where bucket outshines, the open design is when you will need to carry stuff around.

 Teeth Length and Width

 Teeth length and width are important if you are going to clean around the field more than carrying things around.
 There are different types of bushes that grow in different soil.
 Different kinds of lands have a diverse mixture of rocks and other sediments.
 If teeth length and width do not match the environment, the whole process will lose its efficiency.